Airfox-90/wg-easy/README.md

 ![GitHub Stars](https://img.shields.io/github/stars/wg-easy/wg-easy)

 You have found the easiest way to install & manage WireGuard on any Linux host!
+This is a fork of the original wg-easy repo with just one single but important addition:
+It is site to site enabled.
+In client configuration you can add a client side subnet.
+There are routing entries added automatically to rout IP traffic to the subnet via the client tunnel IP.

 <p align="center">
   <img src="./assets/screenshot.png" width="802" />